Richmond launches second attempt at West Broad Street rezoning after backlash to plans allowing 20-story buildings

 “People in apartments are usually transients.
 That’s another concern I have.
 If we just build big buildings, they’re going to be filled with transients who enjoy the city while they’re single and then move to one of the counties when they have a family,” she said.
 “That bothers me.
 It doesn’t build stability.”

-"What makes the neighborhood really turn are a certain number of homes that are owner-occupied. ...
-That's what makes the neighborhood work for everybody," Scudder said.
-"It isn't going to kill us if they don't bend on this setbacks, but it's just another chip.
-There's so many reasons to not live downtown."
+“What makes the neighborhood really turn are a certain number of homes that are owner-occupied. ...
+That’s what makes the neighborhood work for everybody,” Scudder said.
+“It isn’t going to kill us if they don’t bend on the setback, but it’s just another chip.
+There’s so many reasons to not live downtown.”

 The goal of the rezoning is to create a more pedestrian- and bicycle-friendly environment around each GRTC Pulse bus station by allowing more high-density development and creating design standards that, among other things, encourage retail development and building entrances at the street level and appropriate setbacks for residential buildings to allow for landscaping in an urban setting.